mobie/platybrowser-project/segmentation/correction/README.md

 - We provide Horizon VMs at EMBL for proof-reading.
 See [the EMBL intranet](https://intranet.embl.de/it_services/services/horizon/index.html) for details on the EMBL VM set-up.
 For now, you can use the following VMs for proof-reading (you need to get access granted by IT first):
   - `VM Kreshuk 10`
 - The segmentation has been divided into 50 sub-projects for proof-reading.
 As a proof-reader, you should always work on one project at a time.
 When you start working on a new project, please check [this spreadsheat](https://docs.google.com/spreadsheets/d/1w3w4ThrVEm4pCAjQ6oTeiNP91J-EHbXLbVxVHncBAo0/edit#gid=0), choose a block that has not been taken yet (`Proofreader` is blank) and put your name into the `Proofreader` column.
+- In order to estimate the total time spent on proof-reading, please keep track of the time you spent on the individual steps and mark them in the corresponding columns as HH:MM.

 Once you are logged into your VM, open a terminal by clicking `Applications -> System Tools -> Terminal`.
 In the terminal, enter